CCDirectLink/CLS/proposals/1/standardLibrary.md

 ## Native Dependencies

-Should an API require native dependencies it bust either require dummy implemention in the event that none are available or provide a clearly defined way to check if it is.
+Should an API require native dependencies it must either require dummy implemention in the event that none are available or provide a clearly defined way to check if it is.

 ## Implementation Requirements